- Ygor Bortolato, Brazil

 Prevent.
 Protect.
 Respond.
-Get cutting-edge, real-life experience with TU’s cyberdefense program.
-Students perform security vulnerability assessments for businesses, participate in hack-a-thons, conduct research and attend professional conferences.
-With hands-on learning and research opportunities, TU has placed interns at the FBI, NSA and United States Coast Guard Research.
+Get cutting-edge, real-life experience with TU’s cyber defense program.
+Students perform security and vulnerability assessments for businesses, participate in hack-a-thons, conduct research and attend professional conferences.
+With hands-on learning and research opportunities, TU has placed interns at the FBI, NSA, United States Coast Guard Research and Development Center as well as the Center for Cyber Defense and Forensics.

 The beauty of the Tiffin University Cyber Defense and Information Assurance major is that it is not narrowly focused.
 The curriculum addresses the entire range of cyber operations, from analyzing the largest national and international cyber policy issues, to collecting data off the smallest hand-held devices.
 Through this major, students are exposed to the entire breadth of the field.